minhajislam674/minhajislam674/README.md

 Hi there!
 I’m Minhaj!👋
-🌱 I’m currently receiving training at CareerFoundry to become a Full-Stack Web Developer.
+🌱 I’m currently doing a bootcamp at CareerFoundry to become a Full-Stack Web Developer.

 <!---
 minhajislam674/minhajislam674 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.